SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 patterns, we sought to ensure the talk offered a more focused and impactful message.

 To do this, we discussed it with [Gautam Rege](https://www.linkedin.com/in/gautamrege/) during a call.
 This conversation proved invaluable.
-We discussed the key takeaways for the audience and all of us agreed that the audience should not only grasp key-value storage engine patterns but also develop a critical lens to evaluate database claims.
+We discussed the key takeaways for the audience and all of us agreed that the audience should not only grasp key/value storage engine patterns but also develop a critical lens to evaluate database claims.
 By understanding these patterns, they would be better equipped to question the promises made by various database solutions.